mozilla/activate.mozilla.community/_pages/id/webextensions.md

 __Impact:__

-* 125 developers are introduced to and building browser either online or at regional events.
+* 125 developers are introduced to and building browser extensions either online or at regional events.
 * 50 add-ons tagged with mozactivate17 in addons.mozilla.org.
-* 50 social media posts (Twitter, Facebook, blogs, etc.) about that reference extension development and #Mozactivate.
+* 50 social media posts (Twitter, Facebook, blogs, etc.) that reference extension development and #MozActivate.

 __Strength:__